TheBoonAI/scrounger/django_backend/README.md

 this [guide](https://zorroa.gitbook.io/zmlp/getting-started/quick-start/python-zvi-client#get-api-key) to help you.

 #### Use your API Key
-You can either configure Scrounger to use the Base64 encoded API Key directly, or you can set it as an environment variable in your shell.

-- Settings file: In the `django_backend/scrounger/settings.py` file, set the `ZMLP_API_KEY` variable to the Base64 encoded value from the previous step.

-- Set an env variable: In a bash shell `export ZMLP_API_KEY='<Your_Api_Key>'`.
+In your pipenv shell run `export ZMLP_API_KEY='<Your_Api_Key>'` set an environment variable.
 Use this shell for running the python runserver in subsequent steps.

+Most modern IDEs can be configured to automatically create shells using the correct pipenv with preset environment variables.
+We suggest a configuration like this to increase efficiency.

 ### Start Backend Runserver
 Django provides a simple webserver for development called the runserver.
 Starting the